 GRADUATE DIAMONDS PROGRAM

-GIA invented the science of grading diamonds with the 4Cs and the International Diamond Grading System™ - standards used by jewelry professional around the world.
-So there’s no better place to study the art and science of diamond grading.
+GIA invented the science of grading diamonds with the 4Cs and the International Diamond Grading System™ - standards used by jewellery professionals around the world.
+So there’s no better place to study the art and science of diamond grading than GIA.

 WHAT YOU'LL LEARN

-- Develop hands-on experience with the GIA International Diamond Grading SystemTMand the 4Cs (color, clarity, cut, and carat weight), and explore how they affect diamond value
+- Develop hands-on experience with the GIA International Diamond Grading System™ and the 4Cs (Colour, Clarity, Cut, and Carat Weight), and explore how they affect diamond value

 - Grade diamonds in the D-to-Z color range